 The announcement of a Tony Hawk's Pro Skater 1+2 remake/reboot on May 12 kicked off Summer Game Fest on a strong note and is bringing the Tony Hawk skateboarding game series out of a hiatus brought on by several subpar games.
 It's a highly anticipated remaster, but a lot of question still remain around the project

 Is this game just a simple port or a full-on recreation?
 What platforms is it on?
+Which skaters can I play as?
 When does it come out?
 If you're looking for the answers to these questions and more, we've rounded them all up here for you.

 When is the Tony Hawk's Pro Skater 1+2 release date?